-BY COMMON CARRIER.-The Southern Pacific Railroad and several motorcoach lines serve Medford, Klamath Falls, and Grants Pass, Oreg., to connect with stages of the Crater Lake National Park Co. daily from about June 15 to September 15.
+BY COMMON CARRIER.-The Southern Pacific Railroad, several air lines, and motorcoach lines serve Medford, Klamath Falls, and Grants Pass, Oreg., to connect with stages of the Crater Lake National Park Co. daily from about June 15 to September 15.